a-mma/QnA-baker/README.md

 * User management in API
 * Enable ngram embedding to support more languages
 * Automate & integrate Starspace training (Once a python wrapper is available)
+* Dockerize
+* Return confidence score with /talk API (to make this compatible with other bot frameworks)
 * Integrate basic data cleaning
 * Make it fast - can [FAISS](https://github.com/facebookresearch/faiss) help us?

 ### Experimental ideas that we can try out on this:
+* Weighted sort candidate answers based on user's current sentiment
 * Multiple languages within a single context (flexibility to talk in multiple languages) - can [MUSE](https://github.com/facebookresearch/MUSE) help us?
 * User/situation aware answer rephrasing within context given a set of slots.